 Vault Name, Domain & DNS Changes

-It is possible to change the name of a Vault, the name of a domain, and the DNS associated with a Vault through a Veeva Support ticket.
+It is possible to change the name of a domain and the DNS associated with a Vault through a Veeva Support ticket.

 The domain is part of each user’s login name (firstname.lastname@example.org).
 When changing a domain name, all users must subsequently log in using the new domain name.